 This course will give you the opportunity to develop knowledge and technical skills in a practical learning environment.
 You will develop your knowledge of construction methods, materials, and design, applying mathematical and scientific principles to solve problems in a construction context.
-You will also develop key skills, such as planning work, interpreting technical information, and designing to meet a client brief. you will get the opportunity to apply hand skills, safely use tools, measure, and check the quality of work completed.
+You will also develop key skills, such as planning work, interpreting technical information, and designing to meet a client brief.
+You will get the opportunity to apply hand skills, safely use tools, measure, and check the quality of work completed.

-Assistant Head of Design & Technology clare.vincent@consilium-at.com
+Mrs Sargent Head of Design & Technology amy.sargent@consilium-at.com

-BTEC Level 1/Level 2 Tech Award in Construction and the Built Environment
+BTEC Level 1/Level 2 Tech Award in Construction and the Built Environment Exam Body: Pearson